ApproxEng/approxeng.input/src/docs/howtouse.rst

 - :class:`approxeng.input.steamcontroller.SteamController` for the Valve Steam controller.
 This is a bit of a strange one, and you'll need to be running a driver which creates a virtual XBox360 device to use it, but it does work.
 See :ref:`steam-controller-label` for details.

+- :class:`approxeng.input.wii.WiiRemotePro` for the Nintendo Wii Remote Pro.
+If you're running in a graphical environment you'll probably want to disable the default behaviour where the left stick controls the mouse - see :ref:`wii-remote-pro-label` for instructions.

 In general you will not explicitly create these objects yourself, instead you can use the binding layer to discover a connected controller (optionally supplying a particular kind of controller you want, otherwise it just finds the first